DataONEorg/sem-prov-design/docs/PROV-capture/Run-manager-API.rst

      - The unique identifier associated with the metadata object
      - Store (possibly replace) metadata describing the data objects of an execution
    * - `listRuns()`_
-     - startRunId, startDate, endDate, upstream, downstream, traversalLevel
+     - startRunId, startDate, endDate, direction, step
      - A list of unique execution identifier associated with the startRunId
      - Query the provenance database to retrieve a set of runs that satisfy the selection criteria
-   * - `viewWorkflow()`_
+   * - `viewRuns()`_
-     - startRunId, startDate, endDate, upstream, downstream, traversalLevel, Array{section}
+     - startRunId, startDate, endDate, direction, step, Array{section}
      - A list of unique execution identifier associated with the startRunId
      - Generate a text report for a set of execution metadata objects related to the startRunId.
 The generated report includes three sections: details, used, and generated.
+   * - `graphRuns()`_
+     - startRunId, direction, render
+     - A provenance visulization graph at different levels such as prospective, retrospective, and hybrid
+     - Render a provannce graph for multiple runs
    * - `publishRuns()`_
      - List<runId>
      - A boolean value indicating published or not